priyankaa370/Amazon-Kindle-Books-Data-Analysis/README.md

 The focus will be on the following key areas:

-**Categorical impact on the sales.** An investigation on how different genres, such as History, Comics, or Business & Money, influence sales performance.
+**Categorical impact on sales.** An investigation on how different genres, such as History, Comics, or Business & Money, influence sales performance.

 **Book Review trends analysis.** An illustration of the trends in book reviews over time.